TimMangan/App-Info/README.md

 ## App-Info Areas
 The site is currently divided into two areas:
-* Application Specific Information
-* Information on common repackaging tool filtering
+* Information on common repackaging tool filtering.
+* Application Specific Information.

+## The Capture Filters List

+The [CaptureFilters](docs/CaptureFilters) area of this documentation site provides a place for us to gather information on things to filter out / clean out when repackaging applications.

 ## The Applications List